drwl/omniauth-atlassian-oauth2/README.md

 This OmniAuth strategy makes API calls that require the `read:jira-user` scope, so that scope must be included by you in your OmniAuth configuration.
-The `offline_access` scope must be included if you wish to attain a refresh token.
+The `offline_access` scope must be included if you wish to obtain a refresh token.
 You may wish to include additional scopes depending on how you've configured your app in the Atlassian UI.